 - Stock manipulations under the lens of the tax authorities

 - Avoids malpractices in the stock prices;

 - The capital loss disallowed is allowed as an addition to the cost of acquisition of the stock and shall be allowed as a deduction from the further sale of the repurchased security.

-- Long records need to be maintained by the individual investors with regards to the date of purchase, date of sale and date of repurchase in order to avoid the wash sale rule.
+- Long records need to be maintained by the individual investors regarding the date of purchase, date of sale, and date of repurchase to avoid the wash sale rule.

 - The tiring task for the individual investors to adhere to the regulations

-- No clarity on identical purchase or repurchases of the security.
+- No clarity on identical purchases or repurchases of the security;

-Wash Sale Rule is one of the debatable topics in the tax structure since it has many loopholes in it with regards to the dates, re-purchase of identical securities.
-This rule is not applicable in India however in the US, it is more stringent.
+Wash Sale Rule is one of the debatable topics in the tax structure since it has many loopholes in it regarding the dates, re-purchase of identical securities.
+This rule is not applicable in India; however, in the US, it is more stringent.

 This article has been a guide to what is Wash Sale Rule and its definition.
 Here we discuss the top 3 examples of wash sale along with the advantages and disadvantages.
 You can learn more from the following articles –